Library curator: Career progression

-Missions
+Mission

 Members of the library curator corps form the senior management of libraries.
 They are responsible for supervising teams, managing services and budgets, and directing the libraries under their charge.

 According to the decrees, they build, organize, enrich, evaluate, and utilize the library collections of all kinds.
 They are responsible for this heritage.
 They organize public access to the collections and the dissemination of documents for research, information, or cultural purposes.
 The collection catalogs are created under their responsibility.
 They may participate in the training of professionals and the public in the fields of libraries and documentation, as well as in scientific and technical information in these same areas.
 Chief curators assume special responsibilities due to the importance of the collections or the scientific or administrative missions entrusted to them.
 They may be assigned management and coordination functions as well as study and advisory roles involving special responsibilities.

 A number of local government libraries (municipal libraries, departmental libraries) also employ curators.

-State curators who have reached the grade of chief curator, as well as general curators, can be appointed to the corps of the General Inspectorate of Education, Sport, and Research.
-Within this inspection corps, there must be at least ten.
+State curators who have reached the grade of chief curator, as well as general curators, can be appointed to the corps of the General Inspectorate of Education, Sport, and Research (there are no more than ten positions).